 A LinkedIn user (or now learner), by participating in groups and growing their network, can have unlimited access to relevant, current, thought-provoking content, in any medium, on any topic curated from the best minds in the world.
 Whether you are searching for information, job candidates, a job or new customers, LinkedIn is my favorite place to go especially since you don’t have to endure countless political or religious rants nor cute kitten videos.

 Lynda.com is one of many eLearning content aggregation sites that exist in 2015.
 It is neither the biggest nor the best, but it is certainly worthy.
 Varied competitors in this broad content aggregation space include BizLibrary, OpenSesame, Udemy, Grovo, Skillsoft, 360Training and Coursera.
 I would not rule out LinkedIn purchasing many more content aggregator companies in the future because it is easy to handle more content but almost impossible to build your own 347 million user network.

 Lynda.com will come with 4 million active members, a catalog of 3445 software, technology, creative and business skills video courses taught by recognized industry experts.
 I believe the most exciting thing about Lynda.com is their business model.
 With a $25/month base subscription, members receive unlimited access to the entire library and can take as much content as they want.
 That’s a great deal for learners and LinkedIn.

-Here are my top 4 reasons why I like this acquisition and inferred foxy business strategy:
+Here’s why I like this acquisition and what seems to be a foxy-smart business strategy: